AlexMoffat/timecalc/README.md

 TimeCalc provides an OS X service you can bind to a keystroke for quick entry of selected text.

+Download the latest version to try it out.

 ## Features / Functionality / Help

-All of the features and functions are describe in the help files in markdown format in the [_English.lproj](TimeCalcHelp/_English.lproj) directory.
+All of the features and functions are describe in the help files in markdown format in the [_English.lproj](TimeCalcHelp/_English.lproj) directory or visible from the `Help` menu in the app.

 ## Building